 The principal accounting policies applied in the preparation of the annual financial statements are set out below and are in accordance with International Financial Reporting Standards (IFRS).
-These policies were consistently applied to all years presented, unless otherwise stated.
+These policies have been consistently applied to all years presented, except for changes required by the mandatory adoption of new, revised IFRS and changes in accounting policy, as per note 27.